jasonrhodes/ohsnap/README.md

 # oh snap!

-Snapshot tests for your NodeJS HTTP API responses, because it's cool and good to do this.
+Declarative snapshot testing for your NodeJS APIs because it's cool and good to do this.

-### Why?
+### But why?

-I really really really like Jest snapshot testing for React components, and after writing them for a while I realized it would be really useful for testing HTTP API responses, too.
+So I really like Jest snapshot testing for React components, and after writing them for a while I realized it would be really useful for testing our HTTP API responses, too (express in our case).
 After all, API responses are big blocks of JSON alongside a status code and you want to be really sure those things never ever change.
-These are basically the ultimate API functional tests, in my opinion.
+Snapshots are basically the ultimate API functional tests, in my opinion.

 [blah blah blah jump to the example code](#example)